GVethaNarayanan/Phishing-Detection-Sys/README.md

 ## ⚙️ How It Works

-1. 🔗 User enters a website URL
+1. 🌐 User enters a website URL
-2. 🧹 The system extracts features (URL structure, HTTPS, patterns)
+2. 🧹 System extracts features (URL patterns, HTTPS, etc.)
-3. 🧠 A Machine Learning model analyzes the features
+3. 🧠 Machine Learning model analyzes the data
-4. 📊 The system predicts:
+4. 📊 Generates a risk score
+5. 🟢 Classifies the site as:
-   - ✅ Safe
+   - Safe
-   - ⚠️ Suspicious
+   - Suspicious
-   - 🚨 Malicious
+   - Malicious
-5. 📢 Results are displayed with risk indication
+6. 📢 Displays result in an interactive GUI

+---

+## 🛡️ Risk Level Classification

+The system classifies websites into three categories:

+- 🟢 **Safe** – Trusted and secure websites
+- 🟡 **Suspicious** – Potentially risky websites
+- 🔴 **Malicious** – High-risk phishing or harmful websites

+This helps users quickly understand the safety level of a website.

 ---